antarctica/ops-data-store/README.md

 The [GDAL Python bindings](https://pypi.org/project/GDAL/) are tied to the [GDAL library](https://gdal.org) version.

 BAS IT managed servers currently use an older version of GDAL (3.4.3) which is required by this project.
-Installing this version in a development environment is often unsupported due to it's age causing an incompatibility.
+Installing this version in a development environment is often unsupported due to its age causing an incompatibility.

-Running with a the 3.4.3 Python bindings but a newer Library version will give errors such as:
+Running with the 3.4.3 Python bindings but a newer Library version will give errors such as:

 ```
 src/ops_data_store/data.py:4: in <module>